rickyc000/sei-project-1/README.md

 Players build their score by moving differently shaped pieces (known as Tetrimonoes) as they descend into specific places on the grid in order to complete a full row.

 As more rows are completed, the difficulty level increases as Tetrimonoes fall at a faster rate.
-Points are awarded dependant on the difficulty level and also for completing multiple rows at once.
+Points are awarded depending on the difficulty level and also for completing multiple rows at once.

 The game ends when the playing field is full and the Tetrimonoes are no longer able to fall.